sli-23/Lstore_db.py/Design.md

 19
 ```

-* `bufferpool.get_page()`: this make page file in the disk (more details in the later section).
-This allow reading data from disk (before closing the BufferPool, it will not have any data in the file but only a filename).
+* `bufferpool.get_page()`: this function makes page file in the disk (more details in the later section).
+It also allows reading data from disk (before closing the BufferPool, it will not have any data in the file but only a filename).

 **Suppose we are only inserting the data:**
 * The size of BufferPool is `1000`, the basic unit it `Page()`.
 When inserting values, we will insert a column or a `Page()` as a basic unit in the BufferPool.